keajs/kea-docs/docs/introduction/what-is-kea.md

 This also means that [code-splitting](https://webpack.js.org/guides/code-splitting/) works out of the box with Kea.
 No patchwork required.

+Second, Kea's `logic` exposes a [very complete interface](/docs/api/logic) that you can use from anywhere.
+Need to have one logic's listeners access another logic's values?
+Not a problem!
+Everything follows a consistent interface and is designed for interoperability.

-Second, Kea is not a theoretical project.
+Third, Kea is not a theoretical project.
 It's built by people who build complex applications for a living.
 Kea has been used in [several large projects](/), which consist of hundreds of logics that cover thousands of components.
 It has scaled really well every time!